DreamsideInteractive/FrozenFlameServer/README.md

 AppID for SteamCMD: `1348640`

 ##  Installation via Steam Client
-First, you need to find "Frozen Flame - Dedicated server in your Steam library.
+First, you need to find `Frozen Flame - Dedicated server` in your Steam library.

-Find `FrozenFlameServer.exe` and start it with `-log` command line argument.
+Install it, open a folder of Dedicated server and launch `FrozenFlameServer.exe` with `-log` command line argument.
 After that a game console will be shown.
+You can try to add it to your game private servers list with `127.0.0.1` IP by default (for local tests).

 ## Installation via Linux
 Install SteamCMD: